Area & Attractions

 Blue Anchor Station is only 50 yards from Merlin House.
 Take the steam train as far as Bishop’s Lydeard near Taunton, or to Minehead.
 Special events are held throughout the year, including Steam Railway Gala events in March, October and December, cream tea specials, cheese and cider lunchtime specials, day out with Thomas the Tank Engine and loads more.

-There are 2 pubs/restaurant and a cafe all within walking distance:
+There is a pub/restaurant and a café within walking distance:

 The Smugglers Inn: Open all year, has excellent freshly, locally sourced food, served in its cosy Cellar Bar, a-la-carte restaurant or garden.

 The Driftwood Café: A 1930′s style café offering excellent home cooked food and a great all day breakfast.

 There is a small general store, also on the Hoborne site, selling newspapers and essentials.

 Home Farm – Have a car boot sale every Saturday and Wednesday during the summer